Please see complete the session sign-up at the bottom of the page to register for pre-symposium sessions on Thursday, October 25:

 "The Future of LCTLs in the U.S. Higher Education System"

 1:00 - 3:00 PM, 160 Enarson Classroom Building

-This discussion-based workshop will provide a brief overview of LCTL instruction in the U.S. while discussing the challenges to LCTL instruction in the higher education system.
+This discussion-based workshop will provide a brief overview of less commonly-taught language (LCTL) instruction in the U.S., including indigenous languages of the Americas.
+Participants will share their experiences related to LCTL instruction in the higher education system, while identifying challenges to indigenous langauge instruction, and potential solutions and opportunities to collaborate.
 Organized in conjunction with the Consortium of Latin American Studies Programs (CLASP) Language Committee.

 "Andean and Amazonian Virtual Reality Project"

 3:00 - 5:00 PM, Sullivant Hall 331 - 1813 N High St. in the Advanced Computing Center for the Arts and Design